cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

  ```

+#### What its doing

-The above command appends the docker registry configuration to your `cf-values.yml`.
-Don't forget to check it out later.
+Appends the docker registry configuration to your `cf-values.yml`.
+You can check it out by running `tail cf-values.yml` to see the docker registry configuration.

 ## Render with ytt
-Render the final k8s configuration yml using `ytt` command
+Run the following command to create the final K8s config file `cf-for-k8s-rendered.yml`,

 ```console
 ytt -f config -f cf-values.yml > cf-for-k8s-rendered.yml

 ```

+#### What it's doing

+`ytt` consumes all the template k8s files under folder `config` (and also any templates under subdirectories) and uses `cf-values.yml` to generate the final K8s config file.
+You can peak into the file by running `head -n 20 cf-for-k8s-rendered.yml`.
+You will notice it's just a regular K8s yml file.

 ## Install with kapp

-Let's now install cf-for-k8s using `kapp` command
+Let's now install cf-for-k8s by running the following command,

  ```console
  kapp deploy -a cf \
     -f cf-for-k8s-rendered.yml -y

  ```

-Once you press enter, the command should take about ~8-10 minutes to finish.
-During this time, `kapp` will keep posting updates on pending resource creations and will exit only when all resources are created and running.
+#### What it's doing

+`kapp` will delegate the creation of k8s resources to the native `kubectl` API and it will watch on those resources until they are available.
+The `kapp deploy` should take about ~8-10 minutes to finish.

 ## Connect to CF CLI
-Verify that you can connect to the foundation using CF CLI
+Verify that you can connect to the foundation using CF CLI,

 ```console
 cf api --skip-ssl-validation https://api.$CF_DOMAIN

 ```
+If successful, the output should print api version and endpoint.
+In the next step, we will login to CF.

 ## Login to CF
 Login using the admin credentials in `cf-values.yml`